Request a Scan: process for students and staff

 How quickly will I receive my scan?

-- We aim to produce scans and email them to you as quickly as possible (during working hours), but because this is a pilot we cannot guarantee a timeframe.
+- We aim to produce scans and email them to you as quickly as possible (during working hours).

 Who can use this service?